DustCar/Unreal-Gaming-Programming-Notes/README.md

   2. Use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
   3. Assign the value to whatever direction you need the pawn to go to the variable you made on step 1. i.e. VectorVariable.X = step 2 var -> moves in X direction
   4. Use `AddActorLocalOffset()` and pass the vector variable in to move each tick. *Note: use local offset to move in the direction of the pawn and not with the world axis.*

+  Using the above method creates very slow, and inconsistent, movement since the amount of movement is set with the value of the input action (1.0) and is based on framerate.
+  To fix this, it is best to scale the value that is being assigned by a Speed variable and DeltaTime. i.e. `Value * Speed * DeltaTime`.
+  - The Speed variable can be a private member that is a float
+  - Since the function is not used within Tick then it is likely that it does not have access to DeltaTime yet.
+To access DeltaTime, use `UGameplayStatics::GetWorldDeltaSeconds(this)`.

 - Add the *Floating Pawn Movement* to *Pawn* BP and use *AddMovementInput* as you would with *Characters*:
   1. Within the move function, use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
   2. Get the forward vector of the pawn using `GetActorForwardVector()`.